MadsMeinertAndersenCPHBusiness/DBDAssignment2/README.md

 0111 10 11111 10 000 1110 0010 000 11110 10 010 10

-4. Write your own 10 word sentence.
-Generate the Huffmann Code (a new Huffmann Tree), and write a new compressed message (ie. in binary).
-Swap with one of your fellow students, and decompress each other’s message.

-N/A

 # Task 4 - Map and Reduce
 Solve the following using Javascript, for example in your browser’s developer